FILMFESTIVALS.COM Posts

 Who are we to deny the Baltimore Fans?
 Pam took the picture, Johnny, Sheri and I hit the Baltimore Waterfront.
 Sheri was observing and chronicling, Johnny ordered the tapas in fluent Spanish.
 The conversation steered from acting from acting to travel.
 From as far back as Greek Theatre chorus members were heard to say; “It’s better to be typecast than not to be cast at all….” to our favorite places to voyage — Greece, China and Portugal.

-What Star Circle Pictures won’t do for its own.
 “Samaritan” Star Johnny Alonso catches a ride across the screening room!

 If you have photos from that evening — we will be happy to post them.
 Please send as j-peg with photo id’s and photo bys where appropriate to ethan@starcirclepictures.com